-The CAMI project planning will be implemented into 5 WPs, one of them related to the project management, three of them dealing with the system definition, technical development and pilot deploying, and one dealing with the market orientation of CAMI, along with the needed dissemination of results in order to maximize the solution market acceptance success.
-Work Packages and Tasks leaders, milestones, deliverables and risk management are defined in order to keep a track on the project advances and possible deviations, with the aim of assuring CAMI likelihood to build the expected results, both in terms of technical development and market orientation needs.
+The IONIS project planning will be implemented into 5 WPs, two of them dealing with the system definition, technical development and pilot deploying, one dealing with the market orientation of IONIS, along with the needed dissemination of results in order to maximize the solution market acceptance success, and one of them related to the project management,.
+Work Packages and Tasks leaders, milestones, deliverables and risk management are defined in order to keep a track on the project advances and possible deviations, with the aim of assuring IONIS likelihood to build the expected results, both in terms of technical development and market orientation needs.

-An overview of the CAMI WPs, their type of activity, their leaders, their related effort and starting and ending date, is given in Table 1.
+An overview of the IONIS WPs, their type of activity, their leaders, their related effort and starting and ending date, is given in Table 1.